Sample Datasets

 • ID: Subject identifier (1-10)

-• extra: Increase in hours of sleep compared to control
+• extra: Increase in hours of sleep compared to unmedicated baseline

 • group: Drug administered (Drug 1, Drug 2)